 With so much focus placed on early diagnosis of Autism Spectrum Disorder (ASD), one area that is sometimes overlooked is the diagnosis of ASD in older children and adults.
 The reality is that many individuals with mild symptoms of ASD are able to blend in and avoid detection until they are in middle school, high school, or even adulthood.
 These individuals may have had early warning signs which were overlooked, mischaracterized, or ignored.
 Yet looking backward, something always seemed to be “off.”
 Maybe the individual just seemed to prefer to be alone, or maybe they just appeared awkward to friends and family.
 These characteristics alone are not enough to diagnose someone with ASD.
 But if you are reading this post, you may be wondering if this awkwardness or loneliness, combined with other traits, could be attributable to ASD.

 While the diagnostic criteria for ASD are no different for children and adults, there are certain traits that are more or less likely to be found in an adult receiving a diagnosis for the first time.
 For example, it is unlikely that an adult who has gone undiagnosed for a lifetime is unable to speak to the point of being considered nonverbal.
 Additionally, as children get older, there are higher expectations for social interactions.
-What was once considered tolerable in a child is no longer accepted in an adult, and while an individual may have had enough skills to manage the more basic social interactions of childhood or even adolescence, the nuances and complexities of adult relationships may be much more challenging.
-The demands of life become more complicated as an individual ages, and it is not until the individual is older that the full effect of ASD is observable to friends and family.
+What was once considered tolerable in a child is no longer socially accepted in an adult, and while an individual may have had enough skills to manage the more basic social interactions of childhood or even adolescence, the nuances and complexities of adult relationships may be much more challenging.
+The demands of life become more complicated as an individual ages, and sometimes it is not until the individual is older that the full effect of ASD is observable to friends and family.
 Of course, there are adults who have been misdiagnosed as children, perhaps with schizophrenia or mental illness of another kind.
 In these situations, the misdiagnosis may have blinded medical professionals and others from looking at the true causes of symptoms, and may have even led to treatments which have been detrimental to the progress of the misdiagnosed individual.